CLARIAH/wp6-missieven/docs/transcription.md

 ### Hierarchy

-The `id` and `xpath` attributes contain the information to locate the element in the hierarchy of XML elements in the text.
-We could use this to represent that hierarchy by means of edge features.
+In the Text-Fabric the embeddedness of the nodes is completely clear, and while that is not exactly the same as the tree-relation, it is sufficient, because the TEI elements encode merely a rather shallow sectional hierarchy and not a deep linguistic hierarchy.

-However, we have not done that, because in the Text-Fabric the embeddedness of the nodes is completely clear, and while that is not exactly the same as the tree-relation, it is sufficient, because the TEI elements encode merely a rather shallow sectional hierarchy and not a deep linguistic hierarchy.
+Should there arise the need for encoding hierarchy precisely, we can introduce edge features to encode the parent-child relation of the trees in question.